ChristopherBarrington/ainsley/content/recipes/hot-and-spicy-wok-charred-broccoli-bowl/index.md

 directions:
 - If serving this with cooked grains, get that sorted and standing by, the broccoli will be ready in less than 10 minutes once cooking starts.
 - Heat a wok or large frying pan over a medium-high heat and add the oil.
+- If adding tofu, stir-fry and set aside.
 - Add the cashews with the ginger, garlic and chilli.
 - Cook, stirring frequently, until everything turns a deep golden brown.
 (Keep an eye on the garlic and stop cooking fit stars to get dark before the rest).
 - Pour the contents of the pan, including most of the oil, into a medium bowl and set aside.